 Around this time last year I was preparing for a trip to Australia and New Zealand looking forward to checking a few things off of my Bucket List, including Bungy Jumping at the world’s oldest commercial site in New Zealand, Kawarau Bridge.
 Notably, New Zealand’s recent tragedy is a keen and heartbreaking example of bravery conquering fear.
 I was fortunate to have been there in happier times.

+I like to think of myself as brave and fearless but when you think about it, bravery is realized and cultivated in the face of fear.
+So maybe fearlessness isn’t always the goal.
+Sometimes fear is a good thing preventing us from engaging in unreasonably risky behavior.
 In my work I see bravery all of the time.
 People who are facing their worst fears every day: permanent disability or scarring, the rest of their lives without a loved one.
 It makes me want to channel their bravery as I champion their cause through the challenges of our civil litigation system.
 It’s here where my being fearless can be a great asset.

 When I encounter narrow thinking or rigid approaches to the law by judges or opposing counsel, I am emboldened to develop creative arguments or devise innovative legal theories on behalf of my clients.
 I have no fear about stepping into a courtroom and passionately advancing my plaintiff’s case even if it’s a new concept or unconventional approach.
 I have faced formidable obstacles, including the derision of judges, defense counsel and juries, but I am undeterred.
 Because, in my experience, courage coupled with fierce analytical thought and zeal pays off.
 This openness and creative thinking has compelled me to take many cases declined by successful attorneys in which I obtained multimillion dollar settlements or verdicts.